aimeos/aimeos-docs/src/frontend/html/basket-components.md

 ![Aimeos basket small](Aimeos-basket-small.png)

-By default, no subpart is included in the small basket component but you can add your own via its [subpart configuration](../../config/client-html/basket-mini.md#subparts).
 This component renders the most important basket information (the number of articles and maybe the total price) and will show the basket details in a drop-down when clicked.

 ## Templates